Inverse Vertical Labret Piercing FAQ By APP Piercers in NYC

 The initial sharp pain lasts only a few seconds, while swelling and soreness may persist for several days to a week.

-The recommended jewelry is a curved barbell made of implant-grade titanium, niobium, or surgical steel.
-The length of the barbell should accommodate swelling during healing.
+The recommended jewelry is either a curved barbell or flat back labret stud made of implant-certified titanium, niobium, or solid gold.
+The length of the jewelry should accommodate swelling during healing.

 Hoops are not recommended during healing as they can cause excess movement and irritation.
 Once fully healed, a custom-fitted hoop may be an option, but curved barbells are preferred.